Skip to article frontmatterSkip to article content

 precip = data_array['tp']

-agg_precip = transforms.spatial.reduce(precip, org_units, mask_dim='org_unit_id', how='sum')
+agg_precip = transforms.spatial.reduce(precip, org_units, mask_dim='id', how='mean')

 agg_precip_df = agg_precip.to_dataframe().reset_index()